dbeley/gsmarena-scraper/README.md

 # gsmarena_scraper

+**DEPRECATED: even with tor, the rate limiting of gsmarena is too sensitive for the script to complete properly.
+Use it at your own risk.**

 This script extract the mobile specs from all the phones available in gsmarena.com to a csv file (+ one for each brand).

 To avoid spam detection, run with TOR (see below).